vpakhuchyi/censor/docs/index.md

   s := []int{1, 2, 3}
   v := &s

   slog.Info("Request", "payload", censor.Format(v))
   // Here is what we'll see in the log:
+  //Output: `2038/10/25 12:00:01 INFO Request payload=[1, 2, 3]`

+  // If you want to display the pointer symbol before the pointed value in the output,
+  // you can use the `censor.DisplayPointerSymbol(b bool)` option.
+In this case, the output will look like this:

+  censor.DisplayPointerSymbol(true)
+  slog.Info("Request", "payload", censor.Format(v))
+  // Here is what we'll see in the log:
   //Output: `2038/10/25 12:00:01 INFO Request payload=&[1, 2, 3]`